Knife646/ResJND/README.md

 # Citation
 If you find this repo useful, please cite our paper.

+    @article{jiang2024rethinking,
-    ''Rethinking and Conceptualizing Just Noticeable Difference Estimation by Residual Learning.''
+    title={Rethinking and Conceptualizing Just Noticeable Difference Estimation by Residual Learning}, author={Jiang, Qiuping and Liu, Feiyang and Wang, Zhihua and Wang, Shiqi and Lin, Weisi}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, year={2024},
+    publisher={IEEE}
+    }